Oscar Wang (singer): Career

 In June 2020, he participated in the Youku idol group casting show "We Are Young", and successfully advanced to the finals in August, ranking 19th.

 In January 2021, he participated in the Tencent Video International idol group casting show "Chuang 2021", and also successfully advanced to the finals, and finally ranked 13th, but failed to form a group.

 On January 11, 2022, he released his first Mini Album "ME, MYSELF & I".

 In August 2022 he signed with Ryce Entertainment and gave himself the new stage name OZ.

-In January 2023, he released album "FEELINGS".
+In January 2023, he released his album "FEELINGS".